rpellerin/rpellerin.github.io/content/build-a-security-camera-with-a-raspberry-pi.md

 - *Must be easily concealable (no LEDs visible, even at night)*

-    > Do your best to do this with duck tape or something else.
+    > Do your best to do this with duck tape, Blu Tack or something else.

 - *Must be easily turned on and started*